rrhan0/LibraryApplication/README.md

 ## User Stories

+**Phase 1**
 - As a user, I want to be able to multiple books to the library's catalogue
 - As a user, I want to be able to view a list of books in the catalogue
 - As a user, I want to be able to view the contents of a book
 - As a user, I want to be able to update a book in the catalogue
 - As a user, I want to be able to delete a book in the catalogue

+**Phase 2**
+- As a user, I want to be able to save my library's catalogue to a file
+- As a user, I want to be able to load my library's catalogue to a file